How do student loans work?

 Eligible students can benefit from a subsidised rate to help cover living costs and tuition fees.
 Repayments are then based on how much you earn once you start working.

-SLC student loans are by far the most popular way for students to fund their university costs.
-According to government figures for England, more than £17 billion is loaned to around 1.3 million students each year.
+The SLC student loans are by far the most popular way for students to fund their university costs.
+According to government figures for England, £20 billion is currently loaned out to around 1.5 million students each year.

 What does a student loan cover?